 Fun question: If you weren’t a recruiter for TorchLight, what would you do?

-I thought about opening a consignment store before joining TorchLight and would still love to have a small retail business one day.
+Before joining TorchLight, I thought about opening a consignment store.
+I would still love to have a small retail business one day.
 I love being able to curate original items and work with people.
 Maybe someday!

-To learn more about Amy Tsuchitani and the entire TorchLight team, click here.
+Learn more about Amy Tsuchitani and the entire TorchLight team.